 Graduate Portfolio Certificate in Dispute Resolution

-This interdisciplinary graduate portfolio program is open to students already enrolled in a graduate program at The University of Texas.
+The interdisciplinary Graduate Portfolio Certificate in Dispute Resolution is open to students already enrolled in a graduate program at The University of Texas.
 These cross-disciplinary certificates are overseen by a Steering Committee of faculty from multiple colleges and administered as Portfolio Programs.
 You can start a portfolio at any time during your graduate program and make progress at your own pace, although you must complete the Portfolio before you complete your degree.
 Requirements include four graduate courses related to dispute resolution from more than two departments for a total of twelve credit hours, one graduate course that covers general conflict or dispute resolution theory, advanced skill-building, a presentation of original scholarship to a public conference and practical experience in the field.

 Interested students can find more information on the portfolio web page.